Scientific Name

 How to Grow and Care

 Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
-As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
+As with all succulents, overwatering is fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.
+If you water from beneath by allowing the plant to sit in a saucer, pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.